tjheff12/Computer-Multiplication-Simulator/README.md

 # Computer-Multiplication-Simulator
-C program to simulate how a computer multiplies two numbers
+This is a C program to simulate how a computer multiplies two numbers, done for CPSC 2310 - Intro to Computer Organization